Tochukz/vueJS/getting-to-know-vueJS/README.md

+### Getting to Know VueJS
-Based on the book: Getting to Know Vue.js by Brett Nelson
+The code in this directory are examples based on the book: Getting to Know Vue.js by Brett Nelson.
+Some of the code have been modified for easy future reference.